Arrowverse: Novels

 In May 2017, it was announced that Abrams Books would be releasing two trilogies of middle-grade novels for The Flash and Supergirl, written by Barry Lyga and Jo Whittemore, respectively.
 The first of these novels, The Flash: Hocus Pocus, was released on October 3, 2017.
 The novel takes place in an alternate timeline where the show's "Flashpoint" event never occurred, and The Flash must fight a villain known as Hocus Pocus who can control the minds and actions of people.
 A sequel, The Flash: Johnny Quick was released on April 3, 2018, as well as a third novel titled The Flash: The Tornado Twins released on October 2, 2018.

 The second of these trilogies began in November 2017, with Supergirl: Age of Atlantis.
-The novel features Supergirl dealing with a surge of new powered people in National City, as well as a mysterious humanoid sea creature captured by the DEO who is seemingly attracted by the new superpowered people.
+The novel features Supergirl dealing with a surge of new powered people in National City, as well as a mysterious humanoid sea creature captured by the Department of Extranormal Operations who is seemingly attracted by the new superpowered people.
 A sequel, Supergirl: Curse of the Ancients, was released on May 1, 2018, with a third novel, titled Supergirl: Master of Illusion, released on January 8, 2019.

 In July 2017, a third trilogy titled Crossover Crisis was announced, focusing on crossovers between characters within the universe on this alternate earth.
 The series is again penned by Barry Lyga.
 The first novel, The Flash: Green Arrow's Perfect Shot, was released on August 13, 2019 with the second The Flash: Supergirl's Sacrifice released on May 26, 2020.
 The final novel in the series, The Flash: Legends of Forever, was published on March 23, 2021.